Superior, Arizona: Transportation

 Greyhound Lines serves Superior on its Phoenix–El Paso via Globe route.

 Education

 It is in the Superior Unified School District.
+The district houses John F. Kennedy Elementary School and Superior Junior/Senior High School, a combined junior high and high school.

 In popular culture

 Such films as U Turn by Oliver Stone, Eight Legged Freaks, How the West Was Won, Blind Justice, The Prophecy, Skinwalkers, The Gauntlet with Clint Eastwood, and Young Billy Young are set in Superior.
 In 2005, a sci-fi film named The Salena Incident, also called Alien Invasion Arizona, was filmed in Superior.